simetnicbr/simet-ma/simet-api/API.md

   capability must add a JSON file in there that defines the capability.

-  Tasks that requires executable programs not present in one of the capabilities will be refused.
+  Tasks that requires executable programs not present in one of the capabilities will be refused with a warning (schedule is still to be accepted).

   There are a few "general" capabilities and/or programs that MUST be available, these are documented by the hardcoded capabilities of simet-ma.
+They are all prefixed by "simet.nic.br\_".

   JSON-rendered lmap-control config with the hardcoded task definitions go into <libdir>/lmap/config.d/\*.json.
 Each module that implements a